 2. Airbnb’s Technology Stack

-Airbnb supports a massive user base of 150 million while managing high data volumes and transactions [5].
+Airbnb supports a massive global user base while managing high data volumes and transactions.
 Its architecture showcases how tech companies can scale efficiently with a mix of modern tools and technologies.

 Backend Architecture

-Airbnb’s backend powers a $31 billion platform [5], leveraging multiple programming languages for specific tasks:
+Airbnb’s backend leverages multiple programming languages for specific tasks:

 This multi-language approach underpins Airbnb’s ability to handle complex cloud and data operations.